FOR EXFOLIATION, REMOVAL OF DEAD SKIN, AND INDUCING NEW HEALTHY SKIN FORMATION

-Unlike glycolic peels, its effect is not contact time dependent and once frosting is achieved, changes cannot be reversed.
+Unlike glycolic peels, its effect is not contacted time-dependent and once the frosting is achieved, changes cannot be reversed.

 Salicylic Acid Peels:

-It has strong comedolytic effect and anti-inflammatory properties.
+It has a strong comedolytic effect and anti-inflammatory properties.

-It is used in cases of acne vulgaris, enlarged pores, rough and oily skin, melesma and photo aging.
+It is used in cases of acne vulgaris, enlarged pores, rough and oily skin, melasma, and photo aging.

 It is generally indicated in cases with acne vulgaris and epidermal growths